the-butcher/PRINTABLE_PURIFIER/building_instructions/README.md

 10.3 Upside down

-Press Head assembly and Inner assemble against each other and turn everthing upside down.
+Press Head assembly and Inner assembly against each other and turn everthing upside down.
 The Inner assembly should now rest on the Head assembly.

 ![Step 10](./assembly_103.png)